Tinkerforge/doc/en/source/Software/API_Bindings_uC_HAL_Arduino_ESP32.rst

 The port name is a single character that identifies the port.
 The name is injected into the result of ``tf_[device]_get_identity`` calls if the device is connected directly to the host.

-The :file:`example_driver.c` contains an example port specification.
+The :file:`example_driver.ino` contains an example port specification for the ESP32 Brick.

 .. _api_bindings_uc_hal_arduino_esp32_api: